 One of Misty’s driving goals is to provide for her son the stable and peaceful life that she did not have growing up.
 She says her son is her biggest inspiration.
 “Being responsible for the life and well-being of a young person is such an awesome responsibility and honor, and every day I am inspired to be my best self in order to be a good provider and a positive role model for him,” she says.

-Steinger, Iscoe & Greene is proud to be able to help Misty on her path toward better the lives of families and children in her community, including her own son.
+Steinger, Greene & Feiner is proud to be able to help Misty on her path toward better the lives of families and children in her community, including her own son.